espocrm/ext-template/README.md

 vendor/bin/phpunit --bootstrap=./vendor/autoload.php tests/integration/Espo/Modules/{@name}
 ```

+## Configuring IDE

+You need to set the following paths to be ignored in your IDE:

+* /path/to/project/build
+* /path/to/project/site/build
+* /path/to/project/site/application/Espo/Modules/{@name}
+* /path/to/project/site/tests/unit/Espo/Modules/{@name}
+* /path/to/project/site/tests/integration/Espo/Modules/{@name}

 ## License

 Change a license in `LICENSE.txt` file.
 The current license is intended for scripts of this repository.
 It's not supposed to be used for code of your extension.